-Extensive research shows that high schools can make a big difference in helping low-income, immigrant, and first-generation college hopefuls complete the FAFSA and other state financial aid applications.
-With the reality of remote and in-person learning this year, targeted support from schools to help students and families complete their financial aid applications is more important than ever.
+Extensive research shows that high schools can make a big difference in helping students who are from lowincome backgrounds, immigrant, and first-generation college hopefuls complete the FAFSA and other state financial aid applications.
+With the new FAFSA application changes this year, targeted support from schools to help students and families complete their financial aid applications is more important than ever.